violetofthevoid/WeeBlog/README.md

 # WeeBlog
-A plugin that allows user participation in blogspot blogs.
+A plugin that allows user participation in blogspot blogs